 The topics that surface are as diverse as we are – from improving how we engage with our clients, to running lunchtime hack sessions, to establishing the critical number of bananas for our weekly fruit delivery.
 Sometimes the smallest of things can make the biggest difference.
 Plus, banana-fuelled people do the best work.1

 During one such Retro, we discussed how we could do more for charitable causes.
 Our previous efforts have included a sponsored Mud Run for the Feel Good Bakery (part of the Regenerate Charity), and wrapping gifts for Bankside’s ‘Together at Christmas’.
-Brilliant causes that we’ve enjoyed supporting; and which subsequently led us to wonder: as technologists, we’re able to make a positive difference to our client – could we do the same for individuals, and in a non-corporate way?
+Brilliant causes that we’ve enjoyed supporting; and ones which led us to wonder: if, as technologists, we’re able to make a positive difference to our clients – could we do the same for individuals, and in a non-corporate way?

 Keen to find a way to pay it forward, we began by introducing a volunteering day policy, allowing each of us a paid day off work to undertake voluntary work of our choosing.2